 The buy and hold strategy of performing notes is an investment strategy whereby the investor buys performing mortgage notes from the lender.
 If a borrower makes timely monthly payments of the mortgage to the lender, the investor can buy the mortgage note from the lender and receive the monthly payments from the borrower.

-The payments would therefore be a source of passive income to the investor.
+The payments would therefore be a source of real estate passive income to the investor.

 Well-seasoned performing notes with a first lien, good collateral, and a solid borrower are considered the most stable assets.
 These notes will trade closer to the remaining mortgage balance, also known as unpaid principal balance (UPB) or unpaid mortgage balance since investors will pay a high price for them.
 You can purchase performing notes for a small discount (5-10%) off the remaining mortgage balance.